greeta-restaurant-01/order-infra/README.md

 ssl_certificate_arn = "arn:aws:acm:eu-central-1:your-certificate-arn"
 ```

-- replace "greeta.net" in terraform files of order-infra repository, with the name of your domain (please, use search to find all files, where "greeta.net" is used)
+- replace `greeta.net` in terraform files of `order-infra` repository, with the name of your domain (please, use search to find all files, where `greeta.net` is used)

-- Commit your order-infra changes to github (don't worry, terraform.auto.tfvars is in .gitignore and it won't be committed)
+- Commit your `order-infra` changes to github (don't worry, `terraform.auto.tfvars` is in `.gitignore` and it won't be committed)
 ```
 git add .
 git commit -m "your comment"